ccamel/awesome-ccamel/README.md

 - [pjebs/optimus-go](https://github.com/pjebs/optimus-go) - ID hashing and Obfuscation using Knuth's Algorithm
 - [pkg/errors](https://github.com/pkg/errors) - Simple error handling primitives
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.
+- [pointlander/peg](https://github.com/pointlander/peg) - Peg, Parsing Expression Grammar, is an implementation of a Packrat parser generator.
 - [pokt-network/pocket-core](https://github.com/pokt-network/pocket-core) - Official implementation of the Pocket Network Protocol
 - [pokt-network/smt](https://github.com/pokt-network/smt) - A Go library that implements a Sparse Merkle Trie for a key-value map.
 - [polyfloyd/go-errorlint](https://github.com/polyfloyd/go-errorlint) - A source code linter that can be used to find code that will cause problems with Go's error wrapping scheme